habit-lang/mil-tools/README.md

-First, we need to build the mil-tools, and the simplest way to do this (assuming you already have a suitable JDK and copy of Apache Ant installed) is as follows:
+First, we need to build the mil-tools, and the simplest way to do this (assuming you already have a suitable JDK and copy of Apache Ant installed) uses the following command sequence:

+    # Ensure a clean starting point:
+    ant clean

     # Build mil-tools:
     ant

+[Use of `ant clean` is recommended after every update to ensure a consistent build.]

 Next, copy the `milc` shell script (or the `milc.bat` file on Windows) into a suitable folder on your path, and then edit that